knrd1/chatgpt/README.md

-# ChatGPT
+# ChatGPT IRC Bot
-ChatGPT is a simple IRC bot written in Python.
+ChatGPT IRC bot is a simple IRC bot written in Python.
 It connects to OpenAI endpoints to answer questions or generate images.

-ChatGPT uses official bindings from OpenAI to interact with the API through HTTP requests: https://platform.openai.com/docs/api-reference
+ChatGPT IRC Bot uses official bindings from OpenAI to interact with the API through HTTP requests: https://platform.openai.com/docs/api-reference

 ### Prerequisities: